catospeltincx/exposing/students/cato-speltincx.md

 main_image: /images/cato-speltincx-07.png
 bio: >
   I research systems of books.
-While organising my own book and looking at other books I’m intrigued by ways to challange the static characteristics of the medium.
+While organising my own book and looking at other books I’m intrigued by ways to challenge the static characteristics of the medium.